ono-midori/ono-midori.github.io/techs/cppmo.md

 }
 ```

-The requied enforced access ordering comes from the operations on the `std::atomic<bool>` variable `data_ready`; they provide the necessary ordering by virtue of the memory model releations *happens-before* and *synchronizes-with*.
+The required enforced access ordering comes from the operations on the `std::atomic<bool>` variable `data_ready`; they provide the necessary ordering by virtue of the memory model relations *happens-before* and *synchronizes-with*.
 The write of the data (3) happens-before the write to the `data_ready` flag (4), and the read of the flag (1) happens-before the read of the data (2).
 When the value read from `data_ready` (1) is `true`, the write synchronizes-with that read, creating a happens-before relationship.
-Because the happens-before is transitive, the write to the data (3) happens-before the wrute to the flag (4), which happens-before the read of the `true` value from the flag (1), which happens before the read of the data (2), and you have an enforced ordering: the write of the data happens-before the read of the data and everything is OK.
-With default atomic operations, the operation that writes a value happens before an operation that reads that value, which is rather intuitive, but it does need spelling out: the atomic oprations also have other options for the ordering requirements.
+Because the happens-before is transitive, the write to the data (3) happens-before the write to the flag (4), which happens-before the read of the `true` value from the flag (1), which happens before the read of the data (2), and you have an enforced ordering: the write of the data happens-before the read of the data and everything is OK.
+With default atomic operations, the operation that writes a value happens before an operation that reads that value, which is rather intuitive, but it does need spelling out: the atomic operations also have other options for the ordering requirements.

 ### the Synchronizes-with Relationship